Jefferson County Public Library

 Board of Trustees

-The Jefferson County Public Library Board of Trustees will meet on February 13, 2025, at 4 PM Eastern.
+The Jefferson County Public Library Board of Trustees will meet on March 13, 2025, at 4 PM Eastern.
 Anyone who wants to be added to the agenda must email contact@mjcpl.org at least 48 hours before the meeting.

 The Jefferson County Public Library Board of Trustees is composed of seven citizens who are residents of the library district.
 The trustees serve without pay and may serve four consecutive terms of four years each.
 The appointing authorities are: